Share

 Read on for more!

 Want to know more about the potential for CBDCs to reshape the payments industry?
-Watch KWM Partner Urszula McCormack in conversation with Global Digital Finance co-chair Greg Medcraft at our KWM Digital Future Summit (Session 4).
+Watch KWM Partner Urszula McCormack in conversation with Global Digital Finance co-chair Greg Medcraft at our KWM Digital Future Summit (access it in our On Demand library).

 Will Switzerland lead the way in settling transactions with tokenised assets?